Rabiya Mateo

 Rabiya Occeña Mateo (/hil/; born November 14, 1996) is a Filipino model, host, actress, comedian, entrepreneur and beauty pageant titleholder who was crowned Miss Universe Philippines 2020.
 She represented the Philippines at the Miss Universe 2020 pageant and finished as a top 21 semifinalist.

 Early life and education

 Rabiya Occeña Mateo was born out of a domestic partnership between her Indian-American father and her Filipina mother who later on separated.
 According to Mateo, she grew up in poverty.
 She attended the Bachelor of Science in Physical Therapy Program at the Iloilo Doctors' College and graduated cum laude.
 As of 2020, Mateo works at a review center in Manila as a lecturer and review coordinator.

+In March 2026, Mateo revealed that she scored 741 points out of a possible 800 in the NMAT, placing her among the top 1% of examinees in the Philippines.
+She was then later admitted to the Doctor of Medicine program of University of Santo Tomas Faculty of Medicine and Surgery.